NeoTim/magento2devbox-varnish/README.md

-# Dockerfile that installs varnish, configure and start it.
+# Dockerfile that installs varnish, configures and starts it.